ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 However, we are going to calculate the address change with the help of `pwntools`, instead of brute forcing it in this case.
 It is a library specifically meant for writing exploits.
 Use the following `pwntools` template to overflow the program outside of `gdb`.
+In this case, `pwntools` creates own virtual memory space for the program, but it is okay for educational purposes.

 You only need to replace the part with `'?'` for it to work!
 In the example, the program is compiled as 32-bit.